RightsandWrongsgit/ARMTEC/theme/bootstrap.md

 First try the above with Layout Builder native.
 Then consider adding this views bootstrap module to get some potential additional functionality around accordion, carousel, etc. composer require 'drupal/views_bootstrap:^4.3'

+(Theme: Bootstrap Barrio)
+N1ED Module:
+Integrated them editor front-end for Bootstrap 4.
+Think of this is the most integrated CKEditor Plugin available with a ton of widget features.
+And because of the way it is built uniquely for CKEditor itself, it claims NOT to interfere with any of the other customization you might put in that editor (e.g. think about things like entity embedding).

+composer require drupal/n1ed
+drush en n1ed
 May also consider adding this module for the capability that it enhances the normal link dialog in CKEditor to allow CSS classes, ID's, and Relation control (e.g. no follow, etc.). composer require 'drupal/editor_advanced_link:^1.8'